Australian Stock Horse - Horse Breed & Info

 Australian Stock Horse Article and Photos Copyrighted - see credits below

-Being of a distinctive type, there was also no stud book or registry and in 1971 a society was formed to preserve the Australian Stock Horse, the working horse of Australia, once called the Waler.
+Being of a distinctive type, there was no stud book or registry until 1971 when a society was formed to preserve the Australian Stock Horse, the working horse of Australia, once called the Waler.

 This breed's predecessors were used in New South Wales and Queensland during the 1880's as transport and carriage horses.
 One coach company alone, is recorded as operating over six thousand miles!